Western Michigan University

 - Ph.D., McGill University

-Dr. Natalio Ohanna is an associate professor in the Department of Spanish and affiliated faculty in the Medieval Institute and in the Global and International Studies Program at Western Michigan University.
+Dr. Natalio Ohanna is a professor in the Department of Spanish and affiliated faculty in the Medieval Institute and in the Global and International Studies Program at Western Michigan University.
 He is also a co-founder of the University Center for the Humanities.